I’ve been a married person for a few decades now but always had a question about marriage that went unanswered for years.

 Most married people invited their family and friends to be witnesses as they stood before God and stated their marriage vows.
 The wedding day can be a well-planned, important, and expensive day, and we somehow think life is just going to fall into place in the days and months ahead.
 Of course the months quickly turn into years, and years turn into decades of married life.

-When you think about it – marriage vows become words that were stated long ago.
+Marriage vows become words that were stated long ago.
 Do we remember the actual vows?
 Are we occasionally reminded of them?
-When sickness comes to one of the spouses – we tend to remember one particular sentence from the traditional wedding vows.
+When sickness comes to one of the spouses, we tend to remember one particular sentence from the traditional wedding vows.

 Think about the word vow.
 What is the definition of vow?
 We made a vow.
 Words came out of our mouth.
 We said we were going to do whatever it was we vowed to do.
 And then we don’t even remember it.
 We don’t do it.